 If all the above deliverables feel overwhelming, that’s because it’s a lot of work that requires a lot of expertise.
 The good news is that you don’t have to do any of it—that’s our job.

-We have experience delivering custom e-commerce themes with some of the fastest turn-around times among our competitors.
+We have experience delivering custom e-commerce web development themes with some of the fastest turn-around times among our competitors.
 Projects that take other agencies six to eight months we get done in three.
 Projects that take them three months we get done in one.
 In fact, the main thing that slows us down is the time it takes to get a meeting on the calendar—which is why we avoid scheduling more than are necessary.